MusicID Digital Research Fellowships

 MusicID is proud to support the work of academics and researchers through its annual MusicID Digital Research Fellowship program.
 The fellowship is awarded annually each summer to a person making great strides in cultural and digital humanities research.
-Our next recipient will be announced in August 2022.

 Ready to get started?